pe-si/esphome-pace-bms/README.md

   - **Cell Count**
   - **Cell Voltage** (V) - up to x16 depending on your battery pack
   - **Temperature Count**
-  - **Temperature** (°C) - up to x6 depending on your battery pack (there is one brand that has 8), order is not guaranteed and varies by manufacturer but a typical setup might be:
+  - **Temperature** (°C) - up to x6 depending on your battery pack (there is one variant that has 8), order is not guaranteed and varies by manufacturer but a typical setup might be:
     - *Cell Temperature* 1-4
     - *MOSFET Temperature*
     - *Environment Temperature*